Storms spawn twisters in Mississippi, kill 2 in Georgia

 National Weather Service surveyors confirmed one tornado west of Atlanta near where the motorist died.
 The twister was determined to have peak winds of 90 mph (145 kph) with a path that ran 1.5 miles (2.4 kilometers).
 At least 10 homes had trees on them.

 The same thunderstorm sent thousands of people to shelter in more central parts of Atlanta and may have produced at least one more tornado southwest of downtown.
-Firefighters responded to multiple calls of trees down, Atlanta Fire Rescue said in a statement.
-No significant injuries were reported, although more than 20,000 Georgia residents lost power at one point.
 Possible tornado damage was also reported in the region around Athens.

-More storms are in store for parts of Louisiana, Mississippi, Alabama and Georgia on Tuesday, forecasters said.
-Tuesday’s storms could bring wind gusts of up to 70 mph (113 kph) and hail to the size of golf balls, forecasters said, noting that “tornadoes are likely Tuesday into Tuesday evening” in parts of Mississippi.

 Comments